Best 3-5 Star Darjeeling Hotels & Resorts

 This hotel is spread across few acres of land area on the Observatory Hill just above the Chowrasta Mall.
 During the colonial days, it used to be the tea planters boarding house.
 It continues to retain the wonderful British colonial aura and architecture.
 It's a true heritage property of the Himalayas and is ideal for a romantic stay.
 There are several houses spread across the property that have clusters of exquisite rooms.
 The rooms have no numbers.
 They are all either named after distinguished guests who had stayed here or old family members who have been owning and running this property.
 This hotel is all about memories and dreams.
 Some believe this is not a hotel, rather a destination by itself.

 This is another wonderful boutique hotel but located high above the main town.
 While it may not be an easy uphill walk from the downtown, in return what you get is unlimited views and mountain vistas that is rare to get from elsewhere in Darjeeling.
-I was particularly attracted with the architecture of the building and the beautiful green lawn outside.
+Most rooms offer sweeping view of Kanchejunga peaks.
+I was also attracted with the architecture of the building and the beautiful green lawn outside.

 (4 Star, Gandhi Road, 5-6 minutes walk from the Chowrasta Mall)